A registered non-profit organisation, TEARS Animal Rescue is one of the country’s leading animal welfare organisations.

 TEARS Animal Rescue's mission is to rescue, rehabilitate and re-home domestic animals, as well as provide veterinary services to local communities.

-As a pro-quality of life, registered, non-profit organisation, we rely on the support of caring individuals and corporates to assist us in fulfilling our mission to bring relief to animals in distress, whether through intervention, education, medical assistance or rehoming.
+As a pro-life, registered, non-profit organisation, we rely on the support of caring individuals and corporates to assist us in fulfilling our mission to bring relief to animals in distress, whether through intervention, education, medical assistance or rehoming.